 Processed food has a bad reputation as a diet saboteur.
 It's blamed for obesity rates, high blood pressure and the rise of Type 2 diabetes.
-But processed food is more than boxed macaroni and cheese, potato chips and drive-thru hamburgers.
+But processed food is more than instant meals, potato chips and drive-thru hamburgers.
 It may be a surprise to learn that whole-wheat bread, homemade soup or a chopped apple also are processed foods.

-While some processed foods should be consumed less often, many actually have a place in a balanced diet.
-Here's how to sort the nutritious from the not-so-nutritious.
+While some processed foods should be consumed less often, many actually have a place in your daily routine.

 What Is Processed Food?

-"Processed food" includes food that has been cooked, canned, frozen, packaged or changed in nutritional composition with fortifying, preserving or preparing in different ways.
-Any time we cook, bake or prepare food, we're processing food.
+"Processed foods" include those that have been cooked, canned, frozen, packaged or nutritionally altered by fortifying, preserving or preparing it in different ways.
+In other words, any time we cook, bake or prepare a food, we're creating a processed food.

-Processed food falls on a spectrum from minimally to heavily processed:
+Processed foods fall on a spectrum from minimally to heavily processed:

-- Minimally processed foods — such as bagged spinach, cut vegetables and roasted nuts — often are simply pre-prepped for convenience.
+- Minimally processed foods — such as bagged spinach, cut vegetables and roasted nuts — often are simply prepared in advance for convenience.

-- Foods processed at their peak to lock in nutritional quality and freshness include canned tomatoes, frozen fruit and vegetables, and canned tuna.
+- Other foods with less processing include those processed at their peak to lock in nutritional quality and freshness like canned tomatoes, frozen fruits and vegetables, and canned tuna.

-- Foods with ingredients added for flavor and texture (sweeteners, spices, oils, colors and preservatives) include jarred pasta sauce, salad dressing, yogurt and cake mixes.
+- The next set of processed foods would be those with ingredients added for flavor and texture (which may include sweeteners, spices, oils, colors and preservatives), including items like pasta sauce, yogurt and cake mixes.

-Processed food can help you eat more nutrient-dense foods.
-Milk and juices sometimes are fortified with calcium and vitamin D, and breakfast cereals may have added fiber.
+Certain processed foods can help you eat more nutrient-dense foods.
+Milk and juices may be fortified with calcium and vitamin D, and breakfast cereals may be fortified with iron and fiber.
 Canned fruit (packed in water or its own juice) is a good option when fresh fruit is not available.
-Some minimally processed food such as pre-cut vegetables and pre-washed, bagged spinach are quality convenience foods for busy people.
+And minimally processed foods such as pre-cut vegetables and pre-washed, bagged spinach are quality convenience foods for busy people.

 If you want to minimize your intake of processed food, aim to do more food prep and cooking at home.
 Base meals on whole foods including vegetables, beans and whole grains.